 Affiliations and Awards

 As a community navigator, Jennifer supports families with children ages zero to three who are enrolled in Healthy Kids Bright Futures’ participating early care and education centers.
-She connects families to resources and services in their communities, and works with early childcare centers to facilitate growth and improvement in the quality of their programs.
+She conducts various screenings with families to connect them to resources and services in their communities and provides ongoing assistance.

 Jennifer came to KC Healthy Kids from Giles County, Tennessee, where she was a family development specialist providing intensive in-home treatment to children and families receiving mental health services.
 Jennifer also has experience as a case manager and has worked to advocate for families and monitor and connect them to community resources that promote upward growth.